 In 2011, CIMA entered into a joint venture with the AICPA, the association for CPAs in the US.
 The purpose is to create a global management accounting designation called the CGMA, which stands for Chartered Global Management Accountant.

 CGMA, with the backing of two powerful associations, is very promising.
 However, it remains to be seen whether yet another accounting qualification will be accepted by the business community.

-The de facto management accounting certification in the USA is Certified Management Accountant (CMA) granted by the Institute of Management Accountant, or the IMA.
+The de facto management accounting certification in the USA is the Certified Management Accountant (CMA) granted by the Institute of Management Accountant or the IMA.

 In order to become a CMA in the US, candidates must pass a 2-part exam and accumulate two consecutive years of relevant experience.

-IMA also has a strategic alliance with ACCA, which allows ACCA full members to automatically qualify for the CMA exam.
+However, the IMA has a strategic alliance with ACCA, which allows ACCA full members to automatically qualify for the CMA exam.